nesquena/sheet_mapper/README.md

 ## Tasks

-SheetMapper is a new gem and I would love submissions and patches.
+SheetMapper is a new gem and I would love feedback and patches.
 Particularly around allowing row data to be changed and then persisted back to the spreadsheet.

 ## Continuous Integration ##